Norwegian version

 • Trude Sundberg, Senior Lecturer in Social Policy, School of Social Sciences, Kent University: "Co-participatory methods in research on water insecurity and rights in Southeast Asia"

-• Gøril Borgen-Eide, Senior Advisor, Faculty of Social Sciences, OsloMet: "Media narratives and climate imaginaries"
+• Gøril Borgen-Eide, Senior Advisor, Faculty of Social Sciences, OsloMet: “Speculative fiction, journalism and future scenarios as method”

-• Erika Gubrium, Professor, Faculty of Social Sciences, OsloMet: "Welfare state sustainability and extractivism: metabolic ethnographies"
+• Erika Gubrium, Professor, Department of Social Work, Child Welfare and Social Policy, OsloMet: "Welfare state sustainability and extractivism: metabolic ethnographies"

-• Yuri Kasahara, researcher at Centre for Welfare and Labour Research, OsloMet) will present on the use of large language models for text classification of speeches from the Norwegian Parliament on how politicians view state-owned companies in the climate/environment debate.
+• Yuri Kasahara, Researcher II at NIBR/SVA, OsloMet: «Using large language models for text classification of speeches – How do politicians view state-owned companies in the climate/environment debate?".

 Contact